What to Pack for a Hiking Elopement | The Ultimate Hiking Elopement Gear List

 Nude Colored Leggings

-For really cold weather, we recommend getting fleece lined nude colored leggings for under a wedding dress.
+For really cold weather, I recommend getting fleece lined nude colored leggings for under a wedding dress.
 You’ll want them to be nude so in pictures, they blend in and look like skin.

 Here is a great article that lists the best winter hiking gloves of 2020: